Skip to main content

 The bottom line

-Many medications have been associated with an increased risk of dementia — especially if you take them for a long time.
-As with any medication, it’s important to weigh the pros and cons to figure out what’s best for you and your long-term health.
+Many medications have been associated with an increased risk of dementia, especially if they’re taken more frequently.
+It’s important to weigh the pros and cons of any medication to figure out what’s best for you and your long-term health.

-If you rely on any of these medications to stay healthy, work with a healthcare professional to determine the lowest dose that will still treat your symptoms.
-This will decrease your risk of any associated side effect, including dementia.
+If you need any of these medications to stay healthy, work with a healthcare professional to determine the lowest dose that will still treat your symptoms.
+This’ll decrease your risk of side effects, including dementia.

 why trust our exports reliability shield